Rock Pigeon (Columba livia)

 Rock doves are all-around adaptable birds.
 They are able to exploit the many advantages that urban areas have to offer.
 They feed not only on grain, green leaves and invertebrates, but also on the goodies that people provide such as bread crumbs, popcorn, peanuts and cake.
 Individuals may sample several feeding sites, and they might even settle temporarily in an area should the availability of food be especially good.

 Another advantage of the "city life" is the presence of building ledges, rafters, beams and bridged.
-Rock doves will build nests of sticks, twigs and grasses in these areas or in naturally occuring cliffs or caves.
+Rock doves will build nests of sticks, twigs and grasses in these areas or in naturally occurring cliffs or caves.
 They prefer to breed and roost in groups since they are quite social.

 Rock doves are paired monogamously for life.
 Both the male and the female guard the nest and incubate one or two white eggs, with several clutches per year.
 The incubation period lasts about 18 days.